Cake decorating: Types

-A cake may be decorated using small adornments or embellishments made separately, and placed on top of or around the cake, or may be decorated by being covered with a form of icing or paste, either alone or in accompaniment to other decorations.
+A cake may be decorated using small adornments or embellishments made separately and placed on top of or around the cake, or may be decorated by being covered with a form of icing or paste, either alone or in accompaniment to other decorations.
 Cake decorations can be made of edible material and food-safe plastics.
+Present day cake artists frequently use cooled buttercream to make extravagant designs in the form of roses, figures, and other normal decor.

 Fondant icing

-Fondant, also known as sugar paste or ready-roll icing, is a soft, thick paste made of sugar, water, Gelatin, vegetable fat or shortening and glycerol.
-Fondant is typically sold in a variety of colours when bought ready-made; is easy to handle; and provides a smooth, matte and non-stick cake cover.
+Fondant, also known as sugar paste or ready-roll icing, is a soft, opaque paste made of sugar, water, gelatin, vegetable fat or shortening and glycerol.
+Fondant is typically sold in a variety of colors when bought ready-made; it is easy to handle and provides a smooth, matte and non-stick cake cover.

 Fondant must be rolled out with corn starch to avoid it sticking to any surfaces.
-Once smoothed out and thin enough, fondant can be moulded into many different shapes, such as flowers or leaves, and may be cut into shapes and applied to a cake to build up decoration.
+Once smoothed out and thin enough, fondant can be molded into many different shapes, such as flowers or leaves, and may be cut into shapes and applied to a cake to build up decoration.
 Though primarily used to cover cakes, it is also used to create individual decorations to accompany cakes, consisting only of fondant with no cake inside.

-As a relatively heavy form of decoration in comparison to traditional knife-spread frosting, extensive fondant application may weigh a cake down considerably, requiring a suitably sturdy cake base for support.
+As a relatively heavy form of decoration in comparison to traditional knife-spread frosting, extensive fondant application may weigh a cake down considerably, requiring a suitably sturdy cake base for support, often in the form of rods, especially on tiered fondant cakes.
 Fondant remains soft once sculpted, unlike other forms of icing, which may harden when exposed to air.

 Royal icing

-Royal icing is a sweet white icing made by whipping fresh egg whites (or powdered egg whites, meringue powder) with icing sugar.
+Royal icing is a sweet white icing made by whipping fresh egg whites, powdered egg whites, or meringue powder with powdered sugar.
 Royal icing produces well-defined icing edges especially when decorating cookies and is ideal for piping intricate writing, borders, scroll work and lacework on cakes.
 It dries very hard and preserves indefinitely if stored in a cool or dry place, but is susceptible to soften and wilt in high humidity.

 Marzipan

-Marzipan is often used for modelling cake decorations and sometimes as a cover over cakes, although fondant is typically preferred as an outer layer.
+Marzipan, a sweet almond paste, is often used for modeling cake decorations and sometimes used as a cake cover, much like fondant.
+It is generally made from ground almonds, sugar and honey.
+Since marzipan has almonds it is not commonly used due to allergen risk.
+However, it is more commonly used as a confection in candy and chocolate.

+Some marzipan variations include egg whites to bind the mixture, and others use corn syrup.
+How marzipan is made varies by country.
+It is commonly used to make fruit shapes and flowers to decorate cakes.

 Gum paste

-Gum paste, also known as florist paste, is an edible, brittle material that dries quickly and can be sculpted to make cake decorations such as flowers or moulded designs.
+Gum paste, also known as florist paste, is an edible, brittle material that dries quickly and can be sculpted to make cake decorations such as flowers or molded designs.
+It is similar to fondant but it dries harder and faster making it quicker to work with.

+It is made from sugar, egg whites and a hardening agent like tylose powder or gum tragacanth.